TRIO Studies

 Main TRIO Studies Elements

-fNIRS hyperscanning in mother-child-father triads (child age 4-8 years) during several tasks.
-These will include a mother-child-father collaborative play session, a parent problem discussion session and a parent video viewing session.
+fNIRS hyperscanning during several tasks in all participants.
+These will include a collaborative play session, a problem discussion session and a video viewing session.
 This will serve to derive measures of interpersonal neural synchrony as well as interpersonal neural coupling.

-ECG hyperscanning in mothers and fathers during the same tasks.
+ECG hyperscanning in parents during the same tasks.
 This will serve to derive a measure of physiological synchrony based on heart rate.

-Blood pressure measurement during the parent problem discussion task to better understand the nature of physiological arousal.
+Blood pressure measurement during the problem discussion task to better understand the nature of physiological arousal in parents.

-Video recordings during the mother-child-father collaborative play and the parent problem discussion sessions.
+Video recordings during the collaborative play and the problem discussion sessions.
 This will serve to derive measures of interaction quality according to several attachment-theory derived coding schemes.

 Parental self-report questionnaires of attachment, caregiving, relationship quality etc.